huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Clients could receive address validation tokens from the server using the NEW TOKEN mechanism; see section 8 of {{!RFC9000}}.
 The associated tracking risks are mentioned in {{privacy-issues-with-new-tokens}}.
-Privacy conscious clients SHOULD only use the NEW TOKEN mechanism when they are also using session resumption, thus avoiding additional tracking risks.
+Clients SHOULD only use the NEW TOKEN mechanism when they are also using session resumption, thus avoiding additional tracking risks.

 Servers SHOULD implement the anti-replay mechanisms specified in section 8 of